gunkutzeybek/readmesample/readme.md

 ## Part 2

 I used Azure as cloud platform.
 There are two app services running, one for Item Trader API and the other for Auth server.
 And also a SQL Server database exists again on Azure.
 CI/Cd Pipeline is built with github actions and terraform.
-My initial intent was building the pipeline with Azure DevOps Pipeline but due to some increased abuse on pipelines parallel tasks (coin miners they say), they
+My initial intent was building the pipeline with Azure DevOps Pipeline but due to some increased abuse on pipelines parallel tasks (coin miners they say), they require a request to use which will be resulted in 2 or 3 days.
+This makes me turn my way to Github Actions.

+Triggered with a push to master branch.
+Steps for CI/CD pipeline are :

+    * Restore dependencies
+    * Build
+    * Run Tests
+    * Terraform init (initalizes workspace)
+    * Terraform validate (validates the terraform file)
+    * Terraform plan (creates a plan for resources to be provisioned or removed (Just a plan.
+No action happens at this step.))
+    * Terraform apply (applies the created plan.
+Resources are provisioned at this step.)
+If doesn't exsit, terraform provisions the following at azure.
+        * Resource group
+        * SQL Server (creates the database on it as well)
+        * Generates an app service plan
+        * Creates Two app services running under this plan.
+(One for Item Trader API and the other for Auth Server.)
+At this step connection strings and other sensitive data also create on app service.
+Those are not stored in source.
+I used both Github secrets and Terraform Cloud User and Environment Variables.
+    * Publish Item Trader API
+    * Publish Auth Server